Dave-Swagten/Medal.tv-Bulk-Downloader/README.md

 ## 🔧 Troubleshooting

-- **Can't Find User ID?**: Make sure you've loaded more videos on your profile page, and search for `{"userid":"` in the page's source.
 - **Cookie Issues?**: Ensure that your cookies are in the correct JSON format and include all necessary data as exported by the browser.

 ---